 I am currently Research Fellow and Honorary Consultant, as well as study chair for VISION-DMD

-Meredith moved to the UK in 2004 from Australia and worked in a variety of locations before joining the Oswestry Muscle team in 2006 and now Newcastle in 2012.
+Meredith moved to the UK in 2004 from Australia and worked in a variety of locations before joining the Oswestry Muscle team in 2006 and coming to Newcastle in 2012.

 In her clinical research capacity, Meredith is responsible for the clinical evaluation of children and adults involved in natural history and clinical trials, as well as the development of clinically meaningful, reliable and sensitive outcome measures for NMD.

-I am a Neuromuscular physiotherapist at the John Dalton Muscular Dystrophy Research Centre in Newcastle upon Tyne (UK).
-I started working with neuromuscular patients back in Barcelona in Hospital Sant Joan de Déu as a paediatric physiotherapist.
-In 2014 I moved to the JWMDRC to work exclusively in NMD.
+I am a Neuromuscular Physiotherapist at the John Walton Muscular Dystrophy Research Centre in Newcastle upon Tyne (UK).
+I started working with neuromuscular patients back in Barcelona in Hospital Sant Joan de Déu as a Paediatric Physiotherapist.
+In 2014, I moved to the JWMDRC to work exclusively in NMD.
 My professional activity covers provision of clinical management and research activity in Neuromuscular diseases with a special interest in SMA.
 Robert is currently undertaking a PhD.

 I am a neuromuscular research physiotherapist based at the John Walton Muscular Dystrophy Centre.
 I joined the team in March 2017.
 Prior to my current role I have worked as a senior physiotherapist working with people with learning and developmental disabilities.

 My current role allows me to work across both clinical and research strands.
 I am currently involved with multiple clinical trials in Duchenne muscular dystrophy, as well as a natural history study in dyferlinopathy.